weepy/sam/README.md

 * cache: name of cache file or falsy for off
 * pub: path to the public directory
 * host: asset host or falsey for off
-* uglify: munge files ?
+* uglify: minify javascript

 If cache is off then either method will return a string containing several html script or link elements otherwise it will concatenate the files together and cache them.

-Example Usage from a real app
+Example Usage
 ------

 <pre>